microsoft/aksworkshop/_entries/02-03 challenge3.md

 You need to implement RabbitMQ so that our Order Capture API can drop orders on to it.
 You will also need to implement the Eventlistener container so that it can efficiently process messages from the Capture Order API.

-The fulfillorder container must be deployed as an internal only API.
+The FulfillOrder container must be deployed as an internal only API.
 This container will fulfill orders and output orders for future batch processing.
 The order transaction files from all instances of order fulfillment must be written to a single location that also enables staff to inspect the log files without interacting with Kubernetes.